eggerino/eventloop/README.md

 #include "eventloop.h"
 ```

 This runtime can be used to enable asyncronous computation in any part of your application but is usually set up in the main function.
 Where an asyncronous main function is enqued and the runtime is started.
-This asyncronous main function enques new tasks when desired.
+This asyncronous main function enques new tasks when needed.

 The library has a few macros to reduce the boilerplate code when creating asyncronous tasks instead of regular functions.